-The two lift shafts have also had glazing installed, while the assembly of the lift cabins is ongoing.
-Vertical transport in general played a big role in recent weeks, with the escalator fit-out now complete.
+The two lift shafts have also had glazing installed, and the assembly of the lift cabins is complete.
+Vertical transport in general played a big role in recent weeks, with the escalator fit-out also finalised.

 At the eastern end of site, the slurry treatment plant, used to process the soil excavated by the two tunnel boring machines, has been disassembled and removed from site.

 Once complete the three-level building will accommodate 1200 vehicles and more than 50 motorcycle bays.
 Parking will be available to Transperth patrons at a cost of two dollars per 24-hour period.

-At the northern end of site, the 135kv traction power substation has been constructed and is underging testing.
+At the northern end of site, the 135kv traction power substation has been constructed and is undergoing testing.
 The traction power system supplies electric power to the suburban railway network, and the High Wycombe substation will house a single traction transformer.
 From here, electricity will be fed to the overhead line system.